Tracht/chitterChallenge/README.md

 So that I can stay constantly tapped in to the shouty box of Chitter I want to receive an email if I am tagged in a Peep

+As a Uswer,
+In order to start a conversation,
+I want to reply to a peep from another maker.

 ```
 Notes on functionality
 ------